 Class attendance is strongly recommended.
 Those students who attend class regularly are the most likely to succeed in this course.
 As mentioned above, the vast majority of the material presented in this course will not be in a textbook.
 So attending class is necessary to obtain all the information that you will be held responsible for on quizzes and assignments.
-Also, unannounced attendance quizzes and attendance points for participation may be given at the instructor's discretion.
 Whether a student is excused from an announced quiz or allowed to take it at a later date is solely the discretion of the instructor.
 If you must miss a class during which assessments are given or due, substantial proof (what constitutes this is solely my discretion) of the reason for the absence will be required before any consideration for make up work is granted.
-Any student who is absent from class for 4 class meetings without contacting me may be dropped from the course with a F, at my discretion.
+Any student who is absent from class for 4 class meetings without contacting me may be dropped from the course with a WF.